honeycombio/intro-to-o11y-python/README.md

 ![Gitpod open address](img/gitpod-ports.png "Gitpod open address")

-Or if you are running locally, access the app at http://localhost:5000
+If you are running locally, access the app at http://localhost:5000.

 Then activate the sequence of numbers by pushing the **Go** button.
 After you see numbers, push **Stop**.
 Try this a few times.